 First, check your window seals.
 They can quickly become worn and start letting cold air in.
 Run your fingers around them, feeling for draught, and get repairs where needed.

-Then, arrange for a boiler service, to make sure you will be with heat and hot water through the autumn and winter.
+Then, arrange for a boiler service to ensure you will be with heat and hot water through the autumn and winter.
 You might also want to bleed your radiators and run them for an hour to get them moving again.

 Prepare Your Car

 You might also want to prepare your car for colder weather.
-Snow tires might be useful if you live in an area that often gets very harsh weather.
-You should add an emergency bag, in case your breakdown in the cold.
+Snow tires might be helpful if you live in an area that often gets a very harsh climate.
+You should add an emergency bag in case your break down in the cold.
 It’s also the perfect time for a full car detailing to help you to keep your vehicle clean and tidy even when it’s muddy and wet outside.
-If you haven’t had one for a while, you should also book a full service, so that you know your car is topped up and in good condition.
+If you haven’t had one for a while, you should also book a complete service so that you know your car is topped up and in good condition.

 Photo Credit Jill Wellington

 Then, take care of your mental health.
 Practice self-care, treating yourself and making time to things that you love and that make you happy.
-Spend time with friends and family, and find things that soothe and relax you.
+Spend time with friends and family, and find something that soothes and relaxes you.